FREE PRESENTATIONS PROVIDE FRESH PERSPECTIVE ON WORKPLACE AND TRAFFIC SAFETY

 An effective presentation is a key way to deliver safety messages that can both increase awareness about specific issues and lead to behaviour change.

-The John Petropoulos Memorial Fund (JPMF) has now developed a professional Safety Presentation Program, through which our speakers can go out into communities to deliver powerful presentations to companies, organizations and conferences that reinforce this safety message: when you make your workplace safe for emergency responders who may have to attend a premise, you make it safer for everyone.
+The John Petropoulos Memorial Fund (JPMF) has developed a professional Safety Presentation Program, through which our speakers deliver powerful presentations to companies, organizations and conferences that reinforce this safety message: when you make workplaces and roads safe for first responders, you make conditions safe for everyone.

-The JPMF’s safety messages provide a different perspective on workplace safety – that of a first responder who may have to attend a premise during an emergency, such as a crime in progress, a fire, or a medical situation.
-Our messages are relevant to all workers because when you make workplaces and roads safer for first responders, you make conditions safer for everyone.
+Our safety messages provide a different perspective on workplace safety – that of a first responder who may have to attend a premise during an emergency, such as a crime in progress, a fire, or a medical situation.

 WHO SHOULD BE INTERESTED IN OUR PRESENTATIONS?

 Our safety presentations are tailored specifically to the audiences we present to.
 We work with those who book presentations to make sure the content is relevant and the discussion is useful for those in attendance.
 Here’s an overview of the audiences our presentations appeal to: